FITeagle/adapters/sshService/README.md

 Because of some commands we use due to the creation of new Users and the SSH-Credentials we sometimes need sudo rights on the machine.
 Therefore we need you to change the root-variable in the Property-File to your correct root-password.
-You can find the file under ~/.fiteagle/PhysicalNodeAdapter-1.properties
+You can find the file under ~/.fiteagle/SshServiceAdapter.properties If you want to add additional adapter instances, you have to update properties file.
+In particular, adapter instances should be separated by "," in componentID property.
+You need to set an IP address for the new SSH machine and a root-password if it is required.
+Don't forget to deploy the adapter to activate new changes.

 Build and Deploy the Adapter